joallard/middleman-famous/README.md

 Middleman Template: Famous
 ==========================
-This is Middleman with Foundation 5, Haml and Sass; Middleman Famous.
+This is Middleman with Foundation 5, Haml, Sass and Bower; Middleman Famous.

 It's aim is to be minimal and provide quick scaffolding to web projects.
 It also uses some goodies like Livereload and a Google Analytics